 The City has operated the Staten Island Ferry since 1905.
-The Ferry carries approximately 25 million passengers annually on a 5.2-mile run between the St. George Terminal in Staten Island and the Whitehall Terminal in Lower Manhattan.
+The Ferry carries over 12 million passengers annually on a 5.2-mile run between the St. George Terminal in Staten Island and the Whitehall Terminal in Lower Manhattan.
 The Ferry runs 24 hours a day, 365 days a year.
-The Staten Island Ferry is the most reliable form of mass transit, with a consistent annual on-time performance record of over 92 percent during the last several years.
+In 2022, the Staten Island Ferry’s annual on-time performance was 94%.

 Molinari Class Boats

 There are three sister ships, Guy V. Molinari, Sen. John J. Marchi, and Spirit of America in this class.
 Each boat carries 4,427 passengers with a crew of 16.
 The boats are 310 feet long, 70 feet wide, with a draft of 13 feet 10 inches, 2,794 gross tonnage, service speed of 16 knots, and 9,000 horsepower.